kuroganegames/creative-writing-bench/README.md

 *   `--threads`: Number of parallel threads for generation and judging (adjust based on your API rate limits and system).
 High numbers like 500 assume generous rate limits.
 *   `--verbosity`: Logging level (e.g., `DEBUG`, `INFO`).

+### Canonical Leaderboard Results

+Leaderboard results are saved in `creative_bench_runs.zip` and `elo_results.zip`.
+If you would to compare a result against the leaderboard models, unzip these and the eval pipeline will use them in ELO matchups (assuming you are using default run file paths), giving you a leaderboard-comparable result.

+These canonical zip files may not be always updated, so if you need the latest results, ping contact@eqbench.com

 ### Understanding the Output

 *   Progress will be logged to the console.